Skip to main content

 • Evidence rating: MODERATE

 • Basis: The Urantia Book documents the general pattern of Salem monotheistic content preserved in restricted priestly transmission across multiple world traditions.
-The Maori Io tradition preserves structural features (self-existent supreme being, creation-through-word-and-thought, specifically-generative cosmology) consistent with the Salem substrate.
-The specifically-restricted tohunga transmission parallels the Brahmanic, Taoist, and druidic esoteric preservations that the UB identifies.
+The Maori Io tradition preserves structural features (self-existent supreme being, creation by word and thought, generative cosmology) consistent with the Salem substrate.
+The restricted tohunga transmission parallels the Brahmanic, Taoist, and druidic esoteric preservations that the UB identifies.
 The Polynesian geographic reach is consistent with the Andite Pacific transmission documented at UB 78:5.7.

 Related Decoder Articles